 1. Meals should begin with grace in order to create a quiet, calm and respectful environment.

-2. Food should be eating in quiet without distraction such as television, reading, reading or excessive conversation.
+2. Food should be eating in quiet without distractions such as television, reading or excessive conversation.

 3. Food should be chewed well.